 If you are granted a Student visa, you must abide by its conditions as mentioned in the Visa Grant Letter.
-The information is also available at https://immi.homeaffairs.gov.au/visas/already-have-a-visa/check-visa-details-and-conditions/see-your-visa-conditions?product=500 Failure to comply with these conditions may result in the cancellation of your student visa.
+The information is also available at:

+Failure to comply with these conditions may result in the cancellation of your student visa.

-Conditions include (but are not limited to) that you must:
+Conditions that you must abide by while studying with AHSI (but are not limited to) are:

-- Satisfy attendance and/or course progress requirements and maintain a valid enrolment for your chosen course of study. - Only work if you have been given permission to do so as part of your visa grant. - Maintain approved Overseas Student Health Cover (OSHC) while in Australia. - Notify AHSI of your Australian address and any subsequent changes of address within 7 days. - Complete the course within the duration specified in the Coe. - Remain with the principal education provider (AHSI) for 6 months unless you are issued with a letter of release from the AHSI to attend another institution.
+- Satisfy attendance and/or course progress requirements and maintain a valid enrolment for your chosen course of study. - Only work if you have been given permission to do so as part of your visa grant. - Maintain approved Overseas Student Health Cover (OSHC) while in Australia. - Notify AHSI of your & your next of kin Australian addresses and any subsequent changes of addresses within 5 days. - Complete the course within the duration specified in the CoE.